mathworks/jenkins-matlab-plugin/README.md

   ![new_custom_script_example](https://user-images.githubusercontent.com/47204011/55625021-32904400-57c5-11e9-86b7-478b930796c0.png)

 ## Configuring "Multi-configuration"(matrix) project.
-Jenkins plugin for MATLAB can be configured to run "Multi-configuration" (matrix) projects.
-Which allows user to run the same build steps with different configurations, such as testing on multiple environments or multiple MATLAB versions installed on the system.
+The Jenkins plugin for MATLAB can be used inside of "Multi-configuration" (matrix) projects.
+Matrix projects allow jobs to be repeated with different configurations, such as testing on multiple platforms or testing against multiple MATLAB versions.

 #### Matrix build for "Automatic" option.